SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/projects/01-single-linked-list/01-single-linked-list-primitive.md

-# Single Linked List
+# Single Linked List - Primitive type

 ### Objective
 In this project, our main goal will be to Understand the fundamentals of a linked list, their operations.
 ### Concepts
-The project solution strongly depends on these concepts as they form the core foundation, highlighting the importance of using the provided resources for a better understanding.
+Using the provided resources for a better understanding.
 |Concept|	Resources|
 |-------|----------|
 |Class LinkedList |[oracle decumention](https://docs.oracle.com/javase/8/docs/api/java/util/LinkedList.html) |